ambantis/play4jug/README.md

 * Add to Dependencies
 * Remove Library

-For Scala 2.9.2, remove the library, and for Scala 2.10.0, add it to dependencies.
-Scala 2.9.2 is used by sbt.
-And you'll need Scala 2.10.0.

-Next, in the upper-left-hand side of the Project Structure dialog box you'll see an area called `Project Settings`, go ahead and select `Modules`.
-In the right-side of the screen, select the `Sources` tab and you'll be presented with a list of source/test/excluded folders as well as a project tree.
-Within the list, start by clicking the `x` to remove everything except the Content Root (all source, test, and excluded folders).
+Go ahead and remove the libraries (scala 2.9.2 is used by the version of sbt that is built into Play 2.1.3, and you won't need scala 2.10.0 unless you'll be writing scala classes/objects).

-Now, within the project tree, mark directories as Sources/Test/Excluded as follows:
+Now, within the project tree, directories should be marked as Sources/Test/Excluded as follows (you may need to delete some of the assignments the plugin made):

 * Sources: /app, /conf, target/scala-2.10/src_managed
 * Excluded: /.idea, .idea_modules, /target/resolution-cache,